About Us

 Elizabeth received an academic scholarship to attend the Fine Arts Studies degree program at York University, where her major focused on the interplay between arts disciplines and culture, politics and history.
 During her studies she was accepted into the Classical Voice Performance courses and sang with the York U. Chamber choir.
 She was also president of the York U. Fine Arts Studies Student Association.

-Since moving to Calgary, she has sung with a number of groups including Spiritus and Fresh Blend Acapella.
+In Calgary, she has sung with a number of groups including Spiritus and Fresh Blend Acapella.

 Réjean Campbell